 I’ve been able to land quite a few big partnerships for a first year blogger, and I believe the key to my success has been a combination of these 3 things: 1) having a professional looking theme, 2) posting good content with high quality photography, and 3) learning how to effectively pitch my blog to brands.

 But writing sponsored posts is only one of the ways I’m able to make money with my blog each month.
-If you want to learn more about how to make money blogging, I’m creating a FREE mini email course that will outline all the ways I was able to earn an income in my first year (including a list of 10 companies that pay me to blog!).
-The course will go over everything from reaching out to brands, to making affiliate sales while you sleep!
-Enter your information below to get on the wait list and once the course is available it will be sent directly to your inbox!
-(Haven’t started a blog yet?
-Follow my easy step-by-step guide on How to Start a Blog.)
+If you want to learn more about how to make money blogging, I created a FREE mini email course that outlines all the ways I was able to earn an income in my first year (including a list of 10 companies that pay me to blog!).

 Lesson #5: Some People Won’t Get It & that’s OK